googleads/publisher-ads-lighthouse-plugin/docs/audits/ads-in-viewport.md

-# Avoid loading ads until they are nearly on-screen
+Lazy load ads until they are nearly on-screen

 ## Overview